 MY DRESSING Catalogue your closet, create outfits and share them

-CLOISFY Catalogue your closet, build outfits, organize them by season, add outfits to a calendar and lots more.
+YOUR CLOSET Catalogue your closet, build outfits, organize them by season, add outfits to a calendar and pull together packing lists.
+You can shop from their online catalogue, too but this isn’t something I’ve used.

 CLOSET APP Catalogue your closet and use the calendar to plan your outfits.
 You can even make a note of the washing instructions and whether something is at the drycleaner (or needs washing).